Saoirse Ronan: Early work and breakthrough (2003–2009)

-At the age of 12, Ronan attended a casting call for Joe Wright's 2007 film adaptation of Ian McEwan's novel Atonement.
-She auditioned for and won the part of Briony Tallis, a 13-year-old aspiring novelist, who affects several lives by accusing her sister's lover of a crime he did not commit.
-She acted alongside Keira Knightley and James McAvoy.
-Budgeted at US$30 million, the film earned over US$129 million worldwide.
-Ty Burr of The Boston Globe called her "remarkable [and] eccentric", and Christopher Orr of The Atlantic wrote that she is "a marvel, elegantly capturing the narcissism and self-doubt that adhere to precocity".
-Ronan was nominated for a BAFTA Award, a Golden Globe Award and an Academy Award for Best Supporting Actress, becoming the seventh youngest nominee in that category.
+At the age of 12, Ronan attended a casting call for Joe Wright's drama film Atonement (2007), which was based on Ian McEwan's 2001 novel Atonement.
+She auditioned for and won the part of Briony Tallis, a 13-year-old aspiring novelist, who accuses her sister's lover of a crime he did not commit.
+She performed alongside Keira Knightley and James McAvoy.
+The film earned overUS$129 million worldwide against a budget of $30 million.
+Ty Burr of The Boston Globe called Ronan "remarkable" and "eccentric", while Christopher Orr of The Atlantic described her as "a marvel, elegantly capturing the narcissism and self-doubt that adhere to precocity".
+Ronan was nominated for a BAFTA Award, a Golden Globe Award and an Academy Award for Best Supporting Actress, becoming the seventh youngest nominee in the latter category.

-Ronan played the daughter of an impoverished psychic (played by Catherine Zeta-Jones) in the supernatural thriller Death Defying Acts (2007) and starred as Lina Mayfleet, a heroic teenager who must save the inhabitants of an underground city named Ember in the fantasy film City of Ember (2008).
-Both films received a mixed critical reception and failed at the box office.
-In a review for the latter, the critic Stephen Holden took note of how Ronan's talents were wasted in it.
+Ronan played the daughter of an impoverished psychic (Catherine Zeta-Jones) in the supernatural thriller Death Defying Acts (2007), and starred as Lina Mayfleet, a teenager who must save the inhabitants of an underground city in the fantasy film City of Ember (2008).
+Both films received mixed reviews from critics and failed at the box office.
+In a review for City of Ember, Stephen Holden of The New York Times wrote that Ronan's talents were wasted in the film.

 In 2009, Ronan starred alongside Rachel Weisz, Mark Wahlberg, Susan Sarandon and Stanley Tucci in Peter Jackson's supernatural drama The Lovely Bones, an adaptation of the book of the same name by Alice Sebold.
 Ronan played 14-year-old Susie Salmon, who, after being raped and murdered, watches from the after-life as her family struggles to move on with their lives while she comes to terms with her quest for vengeance.
-Ronan and her family were originally hesitant for Ronan to accept the role due to its subject matter, but agreed after Jackson assured them that the film would not feature gratuitous scenes of rape and murder.
+Ronan and her family were originally hesitant for Ronan to accept the role because of its subject matter, but agreed after Jackson assured them that the film would not feature gratuitous scenes of rape and murder.
 Several sequences in the film relied on extensive special effects and much of Ronan's scenes were filmed in front of a blue screen.
 Reviewers were critical of the film's story and message, but Richard Corliss of Time believed that Ronan had successfully invested the gruesome tale with "immense gravity and grace".
 He later considered it to be the third best performance of the year.
 Sukhdev Sandhu of The Daily Telegraph considered Ronan to be the sole positive aspect of the production, writing that she "is simultaneously playful and solemn, youthful yet old beyond her years".
 The film was a box office disappointment.
 It earned Ronan a BAFTA Award for Best Actress in a Leading Role nomination.